karimdaghari/pomotroid/README.md

 **Why isn't there any todo feature included ?**

-> For context: (original) For the pomodoro timer to be effective, there needs to be a todo list.
+> Context: (original) For the pomodoro technique to be effective, there needs to be a todo list.

 I personally am a todo list kinda guy so trust me I'm aware of its importance, however, I've found that having a separate todo app is way better for many reasons, to cite a few: